tensorflow/docs/tutorials/deep_cnn.md

-# Advanced Convolutional Neural Networks
+# Convolutional Neural Networks

+> **NOTE:** This tutorial is intended for *advanced* users of TensorFlow and assumes expertise and experience in machine learning.

 ## Overview